React & Go Quickstart

 This is a quickstart guide to help you integrate Descope with your React & Go application.
 Follow the steps below to get started.

-Install Frontend SDK
+Install React SDK

 Install the SDK with the following command: